The definitive, investigative biography of jazz legend Dave Brubeck (“Take Five”)

 In 2003, music journalist Philip Clark was granted unparalleled access to jazz legend Dave Brubeck.
-For ten days he shadowed the Dave Brubeck Quartet during an extended British tour, recording an epic interview with the bandleader that touched on all aspects of his career.
-Brubeck opened up as never before, talking about his unique and personal approach to jazz; the heady days of his 1950s and ’60s “classic” quartet, when there was no more popular group in jazz; hanging out with Duke Ellington, Louis Armstrong, and Miles Davis; and the many controversies that had dogged his career.
+Over the course of ten days, he shadowed the Dave Brubeck Quartet during their extended British tour, recording an epic interview with the bandleader.
+Brubeck opened up as never before, disclosing his unique approach to jazz; the heady days of his “classic” quartet in the 1950s-60s; hanging out with Duke Ellington, Charlie Parker, Louis Armstrong, and Miles Davis; and the many controversies that had dogged his 66-year-long career.